5 Hours / 5 CEs

 • Intended Audience

-This advanced training is intended for mental health professionals who are seeking to enhance their practical skills in detecting and intervening in intimate partner violence (IPV).
-It is especially relevant for those specializing in family, couples, or general mental health therapy, and for practitioners aiming to deepen their clinical treatment techniques for IPV cases.
+This advanced training is intended for mental health professionals who are seeking to enhance their skills in detecting and intervening in intimate partner violence (IPV), with a focus on clinical intervention.
+It is particularly relevant for those specializing in family, couples, or general mental health therapy, and is designed to provide advanced treatment techniques for addressing IPV in diverse client populations.

 • Experience Level